World War II and the Origins of Film Noir

 "An important contribution to the history of film noir."—Jan-Christopher Horak, Screening the Past

-Sheri Chinen Biesen is a film historian and associate professor of radio, television, and film studies at Rowan University.
+Sheri Chinen Biesen is a film historian and professor of radio, television, and film studies at Rowan University.
 Educated at the University of Southern California School of Cinema-Television (B.A.
 1987, M.A.
 1995) and University of Texas at Austin (Ph.D.
 1998), Professor Biesen is the recipient of numerous research awards and teaching honors and has taught cinema history at the University of Texas at Austin, University of California, University of Southern California School of Cinema-Television, and University of Leicester in England.
 She has worked as a writer and script analyst for The American Film Institute Alumni Writers Workshop and contributed to Film Noir Reader 4, Film and History, Gangster Film Reader, Film Noir: An Encyclopedic Reference to the American Style, Literature/Film Quarterly, Quarterly Review of Film and Video, The Historian, Television and Television History, Popular Culture Review, and edited The Velvet Light Trap.
 Blackout interview

 Films and behind-the-scenes...

 Blind Alley, Let Us Live, Rio, You Only Live Once

 Stranger on the Third Floor, Brother Orchid

 Blues in the Night, Face Behind the Mask, Out of the Fog

 Spellbound, Shadow of a Doubt